-KCDC is the 'KASCADE Cosmic Ray Data Centre', where via a web-based interface data of a astroparticle physics experiment have been made available for the interested public.
+KCDC is the 'KASCADE Cosmic Ray Data Centre', where via a web-based interface data of the astroparticle physics experiment KASCADE are be made available via various so called 'DataShops' for the interested public.

 The KASCADE experiment, financed by public money, was a large-area detector for the measurement of high-energy cosmic rays.
 These charged particles (fully ionised atomic nuclei) are accelerated in active cosmic objects, propagated through the intergalactic and interstellar medium of the Universe, and reach our Earth for energies above 1014 eV with a rate of less than one per minute and square meter.
-Hitting our Atmosphere, they subsequently interact with nuclei and generate a cascade of millions of secondary particles, which partly reach the Earth surface and can be detected.
+Hitting our Atmosphere, they subsequently interact with nuclei and generate a cascade of millions of secondary particles that partly reach the Earth surface and can be detected.
 This phenomenon is called an extensive air shower: EAS.
 With an array of particle detectors, this secondary cosmic radiation of individual EAS can be detected and the parameters of the impinging primary particle reconstructed.
-In a second step, the energy spectrum, elemental composition and the arrival distribution of the primary cosmic rays are investigated and by this, the astrophysical question to the origin of cosmic rays is studied.
+In a second step, the energy spectrum, elemental composition and the arrival distribution of the primary cosmic rays are investigated and by this, the astrophysical question to the origin of cosmic rays is 1 Introduction studied.
 KASCADE was extended to KASCADE-Grande in 2003 to reach higher energies of primary cosmic rays where the rate decreases to less than one per day and square meter.
 KAS-CADE-Grande stopped finally the active data acquisition of all its components end of 2012 and is already decommissioned.
 The international collaboration of the experiment, however, continues the detailed analysis of nearly 20 years of data.